 If the entity has one VAT registration number, these transactions are ignored.

 If the head office and branch have separate VAT registration numbers, the supplies could be subject to VAT.

 In a situation where the head office is outside of South Africa, supplies are deemed to be made from the branch in South Africa to its head office.
 Such supplies, could, however be subject to VAT at the zero rate or standard rate.

-Businesses are able to claim VAT previously paid back on the unpaid element through your VAT return.
-If you subsequently receive payment for the supply then you will have to pay back the VAT element to the tax authorities in the same way.
+Businesses are able to claim VAT previously paid back on the unpaid element through their VAT return.
+If a business subsequently receives payment for the supply then it will have to pay back the VAT element to the tax authorities in the same way.

 Yes.
 Where SARS determines that a person has entered into a scheme for obtaining undue tax benefits, they may determine the liability for VAT as if the scheme had not been entered into.

-In respect of the late payment of VAT, a 10 percent penalty and interest at a prescribed rate is levied.
-The taxpayer may, however, request that penalties be waived under certain circumstances.
-In the cases of the evasion of VAT and obtaining an undue refund, a maximum of 200 percent additional tax may be levied, based (from 2012) on a categorized penalty percentage table.
-Mitigation of penalties is also linked to voluntary disclosures provisions.
+In respect of the late payment or non-payment of VAT, a 10 percent penalty and interest at a prescribed rate is levied.
+Further, the Tax Administration Act imposes understatement penalties over and above the 10 percent penalty and interest.
+These vary from 10 percent to a maximum of 200 percent, based on a categorized penalty percentage table.

 How often do tax audits take place?

 Frequency varies considerably according to the nature and value of supplies etc.